LaSalle Thompson

 LaSalle Thompson III (born June 23, 1961) is an American former professional basketball player, who spent most of his 15-year career with the Kansas City/Sacramento Kings and Indiana Pacers.
-The 6 ft 10 in, 245-pound Thompson spent time at both the center and power forward positions during his playing career.
+The 6 ft 10 in, 245-pound Thompson played the center position during his playing career.
 He later served as an assistant coach for the Charlotte Bobcats, during head coach Larry Brown's tenure and for the New York Knicks during head coach Mike Woodson's tenure.

 Playing career

 College

 Nicknamed "Tank", Thompson finished his career at Texas as the school's all-time leader in rebounds with 1,027, despite the fact he played only three years.
 The record would stand for 21 years until it was broken by James Thomas in 2004.

 Kansas City/Sacramento Kings

 Thompson was drafted by the Kings with the fifth overall pick in the 1982 NBA draft, making him the highest Texas player taken until LaMarcus Aldridge was selected second overall in 2006.
 During the 1984 NBA playoffs, Thompson averaged what would be postseason career-highs of 15 points and 10 rebounds per game, during a first round loss against the Los Angeles Lakers.

 In 1989–1990, he averaged 13.9 points and 9.4 rebounds per game while spending a half-season in Sacramento and the other half in Indiana.
-That season, while still on the Kings, Thompson scored a career-high 31 points during a 147-142 loss to the Portland Trail Blazers.
+That season, while still on the Kings, Thompson scored a career-high 31 points during a 147–142 loss to the Portland Trail Blazers.